LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 .. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-After introducing how custom Modifiers work in the first section, this second section will focus on the use of custom :ref:`Actuators`.
+After introducing how custom Modifiers work in the first section, this second section will focus on the use of custom :ref:`Actuators <crappy_docs/actuators:actuators>`.
 Knowing how to add and use your own :class:`~crappy.actuator.Actuator` objects in Crappy is critical for anyone who wants to drive their own tests, as **the equipment** **that we already integrated in the module will likely not match the one you**